A cultural journey into the heart of Mexico

 Zócalo Central Mexico City

-A 19th Century townhouse capturing the soul of Mexico City, and beautifully located next door to the National Cathedral on Zócalo plaza, in the city’s downtown district.
+A 19th-century townhouse recalling the Mexico City of the past, located next door to the National Cathedral on Zócalo Plaza in the city’s downtown district.

 Why we stay here

-The rooftop terrace comes with sweeping views of the plaza, and most evenings you’ll find live jazz or bossa nova music here.
+The rooftop terrace comes with sweeping views of the plaza, and on most evenings, you’ll find live jazz or bossa nova music here.
 The complimentary fruit baskets are a nice touch, and you can hire bikes to pedal across the city.

 Hotel Palacio San Leonardo